Dillenzz/tumAIMakeathonCraftConnect/web/README.md

-## This is the frontend for the Crat Connect app.
+## This is the frontend for the Craft Connect app.